Dr Carolyn Moores

 The number of science students have dramatically increased over the time she has been at the school.

 “We now have 92 per cent of our students taking a science subject in senior,” she says.

 She is reassured by the results of her work, especially with more girls taking up science subjects.

 Principal Richard Fairley says Carolyn is an outstanding teacher.

 “She is much loved and respected by her colleagues and very highly regarded by students and the parent community,” Mr Fairley says.

-Congratulations Carolyn on your nomination.
+Congratulations Carolyn on being a finalist.

 Written by Mark Zita